- What are the core courses Fellows are required to take?

 - Is there any form of financial compensation?

-The Recently Ordained Fellows who are placed in curacies in Episcopal dioceses will have half of their compensation subsidized by Trinity Church Wall Street.
-The Early Career Fellows will receive a modest stipend.
+Fellows placed in approved curacies will have their salaries and benefits subsidized by Trinity Church Wall Street.
+All fellows will also receive a small stipend.